Maxo1st/nft-presentation/README.md

 # nft-presentation
-A repo for a presentation in my NFT class
+A repo for a presentation in my NFT class, this is just an initial test